This page is intended to provide a high-level overview of the basic concepts behind a Department Web Framework site.

 Content Types

 A website is essentially a collection of individual pieces of content.
 Content types help to structure the content into identifiable pieces, so that we can ensure that all the relevant information is collected and use logic to display items differently.
-For instance, an Event requires the user to enter a start time and location, but a News story does not.
-Because the system is aware of the Event's start time, we can display it on a calendar or in an upcoming event listing.
+For instance, an Profile requires the user to enter a first and last name, but a News story does not.
+Because the system is aware of the Profile subject's name, we can display it in a directory or list of individuals with a particular field of interest.
 Specific content types may vary between department websites.
 For most units, the content types are:

 Views

 Many pages on the site provide listings of multiple content items.
 These pages are called Views.
 These Views may also appear in blocks in the sidebar or in the content area.
 They are preconfigured to display content according to specific criteria.
-For instance, a view for upcoming events may be configured to display five items of the Event content type, whose start date has not passed, sorted in chronological order by start date.
+For instance, a view for recent news may be configured to display ten items of the News content type, in reverse chronological order, so the most recent appears first.

 Views help to make the magic happen in the content management system.
 A user can add an item once and be done with it.
 The views take care of all the logic, showing the elements in the right places, in the right order.
 Department staff will not be able to edit views directly--contact the A&S Web Team at asweb@uw.edu if you have questions about how your views are set up, or if you want to request changes to their display.